erdenbatuhan/interactive-arap/README.md

-# Interactive ARAP

-## As-Rigid-As-Possible Surface Modeling
+# Interactive ARAP: As-Rigid-As-Possible Surface Modeling

 ***As-rigid-as-possible surface deformation* (ARAP)** is *an iterative mesh processing scheme* in which *the shape is stretched or sheared* while *the small parts of the object are preserved locally*, i.e., small parts are modified to be ***as rigid as possible***.
 In our work, we implement this **ARAP** deformation algorithm by referring to the work of Sorkine et al [[_1_]](https://igl.ethz.ch/projects/ARAP/arap_web.pdf).
 Our motivation for choosing this topic was that it is interactive and independent of additional hardware.
 In the [***report***](https://github.com/erdenbatuhan/interactive-arap/blob/master/doc/report.pdf), we review related work, the methods used for the algorithm, our results, and the conclusion, which includes the challenges we encountered, and our future work.